28 AP Exams Go Digital in May 2025

 AP Exam scores are evaluated across administrations and statistically adjusted for form difficulty differences to ensure that the same standards are applied across administrations, regardless of the mode of testing.

 For the 12 hybrid digital AP Exams, students complete multiple-choice questions and view free-response questions in Bluebook.
 They handwrite their free-response answers in paper exam booklets that are returned for scoring.
-More information about these exams will be shared with teachers and AP coordinators in the coming months.
+For more information about these exams, including sample free-response booklets, see About Hybrid Digital AP Exams.

 What about AP Exams that allow or require the use of calculators?

-The calculator policy for the 2025 AP Exams remains the same.
+Review the 2025 AP Exams calculator policy.
 Students can use an approved personal or school-provided calculator on AP Exams that allow or require the use of calculators.

 For the following 12 digital AP Exams, students can also use the built-in Desmos graphing calculator through Bluebook: